Comtex

 Comtex News Network, Inc. is a distributor of news on the Internet, specializing in the business and financial market sectors.
-The company is a wholesaler of electronic real-time news and content gathered from thousands of sources, including national and international news bureaus, agencies and publications (including Business Wire, Dow Jones, McClatchy Information Services, PR Newswire and United Press International).
-Comtex enhances and standardizes the content received from such sources in order to provide editorially consistent and technically uniform products to its customers.
-Its processing includes adding stock ticker symbols, indexing by keyword and category and converting diverse publisher materials and formats into the industry standard delivery format NewsML, an XML derivative.
-The company slogan is "Relevant.
-Reliable.
-Real-Time."
+The company is a wholesaler of electronic real-time news and content gathered from thousands of sources, including national and international news bureaus, agencies and publications (including Business Wire, Dow Jones Newswires, The McClatchy Company, PR Newswire and United Press International).